pinglu85/algoExpert/node-depths.md

 - Loop until the stack is empty.
   - Pop a node off the stack.
   - Add its depth to the running sum of the depths.
-  - If it has child nodes, for each node, store the child node and its depth, which is the depth of the parent node plus 1, to an object; add the object to the stack.
+  - If it has children nodes, for each node, store the child node and its depth, which is the depth of the parent node plus 1, to an object; add the object to the stack.
 - return the sum of depths.

 ### Iterative Solution